-Whether you are just beginning at www.TeachersPayTeachers.com or a veteran seller, let the power of the group’s cross-promotion help you market your TpT products and take your TpT store to the next level…
+Whether you are just beginning at www.TeachersPayTeachers.com or a veteran seller, let the power of the group’s cross-promotions help you market your TpT products and take your TpT store to the next level…

 Members advertise a free product and a priced product in our free Back to School, Winter Holiday, Valentine’s Day, and End of the Year eBooks.
-Members also include links to their TpT store, personal blog, Pinterest boards, Facebook page, and other social media sites to gain more followers.
-The eBooks are promoted on our blogs, Pinterest page, Facebook page, and Rafflecopter Giveaway Contests.
+They also include the links to their TpT store, personal blog, and social media sites.
+The eBooks are promoted on our five blogs, Pinterest page, Facebook page, and Rafflecopter Giveaway Contests.
 More importantly, all of the holiday and Teacher Talk eBooks are promoted again in each new eBook.
-Thus, the time you spent to create one product page for our eBook will help you gain more followers to your social media sites and bring more potential buyers to your TpT store for years to come.
+The time you spent to create one product page for our eBook will help you gain more followers to your social media sites and bring more potential buyers to your TpT store for years to come.

 TBOTEMC always has our THREE $100 GIVEAWAYS of TpT Gift Certificates which are held during the TpT Sitewide Sales.
 We also have other Rafflecopter Giveaway Contests like our $100 PayPal CA$H, Amazon gift cards, and other giveaways throughout the year.
 TBOTEMC members who join this promotion may ask contest participants to follow their TpT store, personal blog, Pinterest board, Facebook page, or Instagram page; subscribe to their email list; or promote their free product or priced product at TpT.
 Members are then given the link so that the Rafflecopter Contest is displayed on their personal blogs.
 TBOTEMC provides the $100 prizes and participating members promote the giveaways.